Sanoj32/Major-Project/README.md

 # Major-Project
-**A central repo for sharing resources, workflows and roadmaps.
-Learn how to edit a markdown file and add more resourses if found.
-Check the [Projects](https://github.com/Sanoj32/Major-Project/projects) section for project managemet plans.**
+**A central repo for code, sharing resources, workflows and roadmaps.Check the [Projects](https://github.com/Sanoj32/Major-Project/projects) section for project managemet plans.**

 ## Roadmap
 0) Project proposal (In development)